 Case b) AE-ID-Stem starts with 'S' and AE includes an AE-ID-Stem (re-registration):

 Condition: In Step 003 it was determined that the AE-ID-Stem value to be used for the Registree AE starts with an 'S' character and a specific AE-ID-Stem was provided with the CREATE request of the Registree AE.
-This case applies when the Registrar AE is supposed to use an M2M-SP-assigned AE-ID and wants to perform a re-registration using its already assigned AE-ID-Stem:
+This case applies when the Registree AE is supposed to use an M2M-SP-assigned AE-ID and wants to perform a re-registration using its already assigned AE-ID-Stem:

-Step 005b: The Receiver shall send an UPDATE request for an <AEAnnc> resource to the IN-CSE in order to update the already existing <AEAnnc> resource on the IN-CSE that is associated with the Registree AE.
-The following information shall be sent with that CREATE request:

-The To parameter shall contain the SP-relative-Resource-ID format of the Resource ID for the <AEAnnc> resource which shall be constructed from the CSE-ID of the IN-CSE and the AE-ID-Stem that the Registree AE provided.

-The From parameter of the UPDATE request for the <AEAnnc> resource shall be set to the SP-relative-AE-ID format of the AE-ID.
-The SP-relative-AE-ID format of the AE-ID (see table 7.2-1) shall be constructed using that AE-ID-Stem.

-The link attribute of the <AEAnnc> resource shall be updated to the SP-Relative-Resource-ID format of a - not yet existent - <AE> resource hosted on the Registrar CSE constructed with an Unstructured-CSE-relative-Resource-ID that is equal to the AE-ID-Stem value used for the Registree AE.

-The labels attribute of the <AEAnnc> resource shall be updated with the concatenation of the string 'Credential-ID:' and the Credential-ID of the Security Association used by the Registree AE, replacing the existing entry starting with 'Credential-ID:'.
-If no Security Association was used by the Registree AE, a value of 'None' shall be used for Credential-ID.

-Step 006b: Upon reception of the UPDATE <AEAnnc> request, the IN-CSE shall validate the request and verify whether the values suggested to be updated for the Credential-ID included in the labels attribute - if any - and the CSE-ID of the Registrar CSE included in the link attribute still match with any of the allowed combinations of App-ID attribute and the AE-ID-Stem in the From parameter according to the applicable service subscription profile.

-Step 007b: When the validation and verification in Step 006b completed successfully, the IN-CSE shall update the <AEAnnc> resource.

-Step 008b: Upon reception of a successful response from the IN-CSE, the Registrar CSE shall use the Unstructured-CSE-relative-Resource-ID equal to the AE-ID-Stem in the From parameter for the <AE> resource to be created on the Registrar CSE and continue with action (4) of Step 002 of the non-registration related CREATE procedure in clause 10.1.1.1.
+Step 005b: The Registrar CSE shall use the Unstructured-CSE-relative-Resource-ID equal to the AE-ID-Stem in the From parameter for the <AE> resource to be created on the Registrar CSE and continue with action (4) of Step 002 of the non-registration related CREATE procedure in clause 10.1.1.1.

 Case c) AE-ID-Stem starts with 'C' and AE does not include an AE-ID-Stem (initial registration):